Agents of deterioration: Pollutants

 Atmospheric pollutants such as ozone, sulphur dioxide, hydrogen sulphide and nitrogen dioxide cause corrosion, acidification and discolouration of a variety of materials.
 Indoor pollutants such as formaldehyde and other volatile organic acids cause similar problems, and may be present in carpets, paints and varnishes or in the materials used to construct display cases or storage furniture (wood, plastics, fabrics, resins).
 Pollutants may also be generated internally by objects - for example, the deterioration of cellulose acetate film results in the generation of acetic acid, which can damage other objects nearby.

 Atmospheric pollutants can tarnish or corrode metal objects.
-Silver objects are vulnerable to sulphurous gasses which cause them to tarnish, and lead and pewter objects will corrode when exposed to volatile organic acids.
-Damage can be minimised by storing vulnerable silver objects in enclosures with activated charcoal or in silvercloth, which adsorb sulphur.
+Silver objects are vulnerable to sulphurous gases which cause them to tarnish, and lead and pewter objects will corrode when exposed to volatile organic acids.
+Damage can be minimised by storing vulnerable silver objects in enclosures with activated charcoal or in silvercloth, which absorb sulphur.
 Silver objects can also be coated, or lacquered, with a clear barrier material such as Paraloid B-72 to prevent tarnishing, but these coatings require periodic reapplication.
 One potential source of volatile organic acids is wooden shelves or wooden storage and display furniture.

 Dust is also categorised as an outdoor and indoor pollutant in this context, as it can cause damage to the surface by abrasion when removed, or by staining it when absorbing humidity.
 Dust can contain skin, mold and inorganic fragments like silica or sulfur.
 Dust can become bound to a surface over time, making it significantly more difficult to remove.
 Dust is also hygroscopic, meaning it is able to attract and hold water molecules creating an ideal climate for mold spores to grow and cause biological damage.
 Dust's hygroscopic nature can also prompt chemical reactions on a surface, especially upon metals.
 Inorganic dust particles may have tough sharp edges which can tear fibers and abrade softer surfaces if not properly removed.

 Dust accumulation can be prevented by storing and displaying collection objects in closed cabinets or cases, or by using dust covers.
 Dust minimisation strategies also include the use of air filters in heating and air conditioning systems, using vacuum cleaners equipped with HEPA filters and housekeeping strategies using soft cloths.